AlaaHossam3/UVM-Verification-of-SPI-Slave-with-Single-Port-RAM-/README.md

 # UVM Verification of SPI Slave with Single Port RAM

 ## 📖 Overview
-This project contains a comprehensive **SystemVerilog/UVM Verification Environment** for a generic SPI (Serial Peripheral Interface) Slave controller integrated with a Single Port RAM.
+This project contains a comprehensive **SystemVerilog/UVM Verification Environment** for a SPI (Serial Peripheral Interface) Slave integrated with a Single Port RAM.

-The testbench is designed to validate the protocol compliance of the SPI interface and the data integrity of memory operations (Read/Write) under various randomized conditions.

 ## 🏗️ Project Architecture